ENGL 365A/002: Modernist Literature (January 2025)

 Canvas Login | My Website

 English 301: Technical Writing examines the rhetorical genre of professional and technical communication, especially online, through analysis and application of its principles and practices.
 You will produce a formal report, investigating resources and/or concerns in a real-life community, as a major project involving a series of linked assignments.
 This project will involve the study (and possibly practical application) of research ethics where human subjects are involved (e.g. in conducting surveys or interviews).
-Evaluation will be based on a series of four linked assignments culminating in the formal report, as well as participation in discussion and completion of various textbook exercises.
+Evaluation will be based on a series of three linked assignments culminating in the formal report, as well as participation in discussion and completion of various textbook exercises.

 Think of this course as an extended report-writing Boot Camp: intensive, useful preparation for the last phase of your undergraduate degree, as you start applying to professional and graduate programs, and for the years beyond of work and community involvement.
 Technical Writing is closed to first- and second-year students in Arts and cannot be used for credit towards the English Major or Minor.